An elegant, fairly vigorous, branching cultivar. Leaves with a very long central lobe.

 • Sheet width: 4 cm

-• Leaf color: dark green, matte
+• Leaf colour: dark green, matt

-• Color of veins: grey-green
+• Colour of veins: grey-green

 • Stem: well-branched

-• Stem and petiole color: greenish purple
+• Colour of stem and petiole: greenish purple

 • Hair: scaly, small, with pointed branches